-Dealing with Loss During the Holidays
+Dealing with loss during the holidays

-I’m going into my third Christmas after my mother’s passing from cancer.
+dealing-with-lossI’m going into my third Christmas after my mother’s passing from cancer.
 Sometimes I ask myself if I really know how to “deal with” these things called loss and grief very well.
 If “dealing with” loss during the holiday season means coping with my grief in a healthy, proactive way, the answer to that question sometimes is, “Yes,” but often is, “Not really.”

 I’m grateful for the principles I’ve learned in the last three years from friends, family members, and helping professionals about living with grief and loss, especially during the holidays.
 I’ve come to realize that putting these principles into effect is a practice—a daily effort over time that has peaks and valleys, but ultimately moves upward.